 Discover how the web is built.
-Students will learn how web pages are designed, structured, and presented with HTML mark-up and CSS exercises.
-They’ll add tags, images, and links to bring their web pages to life.
+Students learn how web pages are designed, structured, and presented with HTML mark-up and CSS exercises.
+They add tags, images, and links to bring their web pages to life.

-HTML can be accessed through the dropdown menu of the navigation bar or through the Learn, Create, Glossary links on the Coding Home page.
+Access HTML Coding from the top navigation bar or through the Learn, Create, Glossary buttons on the Coding homepage.

 Each lesson in HTML creates a self-guided experience for students through a series of scaffolded tasks.
 Lessons always begin with an Introduction to the concept as the first step.

-As students progress through each Lesson, they are introduced to coding concepts and vocabulary in the Solve steps.
-Hands-on tasks are provided to allow students to practice using text to code.
-These tasks support the development of computational thinking skills such as logic and sequencing.
-Each Lesson's step includes three sections:
+Solve: In Solve steps, students are introduced to coding concepts and vocabulary as they progress through each Lesson.
+These tasks are hands-on and allow students to practice using text to code and support the development of computational thinking skills such as logic and sequencing.

-- Instructions: Written explanation of the task(s) with the accompanying video for this Lesson step that appear in the top half of the screen.
+- Instructions: Written explanation of the task(s) with the accompanying video for the Lesson.
 Specific vocabulary may include a link to pop-up definitions.

-- Output: Code that is correct will display the output in this panel.
+- Output: Code that is correct displays the output in this panel.

-- Console: Errors in coding will appear in this panel.
+- Console: Errors in coding appear in this panel.

-A final step for a lesson might be Build.
+Sometimes, a Lesson has a final Build step.
 This step offers a creative opportunity for students to apply everything learned in the lesson.
 Students make decisions about how to use the coding elements provided.

-Debugging and Test Your Skills Lessons are provided at the end of most Levels to allow students additional practice in applying what they have learned in previous Lessons.
+Locate Debugging and Test Your Skills Lessons at the end of most Levels.
+These lessons allow students additional practice in applying what they learn.

 Debugging Lessons give students the opportunity to practice using their coding knowledge to fix errors.